ppy/osu-wiki/news/2025/2025-05-03-osutaiko-world-cup-concludes.md

 Now 2–0 up, Japan seemed to hit their stride, winning [96-glass - Contradiction](https://osu.ppy.sh/beatmapsets/2358205#taiko/5080602) (NM6) by 85,892 thanks in part to ::{ flag=JP }:: [_Kan2](https://osu.ppy.sh/users/7160196)'s mind-blowing 99.88% full combo, and breaking Korea again despite their reading prowess on [Jane Remover - Psychoboost ft danny brown](https://osu.ppy.sh/beatmapsets/2358227#taiko/5080666) (FM2) by another not-so-narrow margin.
 However, just when everyone thought the procession was starting, Japan picked [AVTechNO!xTreow - DYE/Re:flection+](https://osu.ppy.sh/beatmapsets/1019970#taiko/2134290) (DT1).

-Japan have always been considered the strongest Double Time team, even more so than other mod brackets, on account of their sheer accuracy, especially in the later rounds when other teams start to struggle, but after all these years they seemed to find an equal in a Korean team that mounted a last–second comeback, only to fall within an agonizing 501 score of a break point and a foot back in the matchup.
-If anyone thought Japan were truly safe in this matchup, this point proved them wrong.
+Japan has always been considered the strongest Double Time team, even more so than similar contenders for other mod brackets, on account of their sheer accuracy, especially in the later rounds when other teams start to struggle.
+After all these years, they've seemed to find an equal in a Korean team that mounted a last-second comeback, only to fall within an agonising 501 score of a break point.
+If anyone thought Japan was truly safe in this matchup, this point proved them wrong.

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://player.twitch.tv/?autoplay=false&parent=osu.ppy.sh&time=0h35m38s&video=2444004606" frameborder="0" allowfullscreen></iframe>
 </div>

-Rather than get nervous from the sheer closeness of so many picks, however, Japan proceeded to take Korea's next pick of [tosho_aTe - Shizume Chiku Zensen](https://osu.ppy.sh/beatmapsets/2268539#taiko/4831238) (HD1) and wipe the floor with it, a relatively relaxing 145-thousand-point victory headed by ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073): the Japanese captain, known for being the best slow Hidden player in the world, overcame all nerves and all difficulty to flex the rare Grand Finals SS rank, achieving the maximum possible score on Korea’s final pick.
+Rather than get nervous from the sheer closeness of so many picks, however, Japan proceeded to take Korea's next pick of [tosho_aTe - Shizume Chiku Zensen](https://osu.ppy.sh/beatmapsets/2268539#taiko/4831238) (HD1) and wipe the floor with it, a relatively relaxing 145-thousand-point victory headed by ::{ flag=JP }:: [Grape_Tea](https://osu.ppy.sh/users/9540073).
+The Japanese captain, known for being the best slow Hidden player in the world, overcame all nerves and all difficulty to flex the rare Grand Finals SS rank, achieving the maximum possible score on South Korea’s final pick.
 In what's become a pattern now, Japan proceeded to pick a mechanics-based map in [CyoucyoP feat.Hatsune Miku - End of the World](https://osu.ppy.sh/beatmapsets/215476#taiko/506018) (DT2), and win, closing out their 12th straight TWC victory in a sweep... by 5,158 points, with Korea closing the lead to triple digits for a brief moment in the final seconds.

-There's a lot to be said about this match that the final score alone would never tell; although Japan won 7–0, many spectators remarked that it could very well have been 3–4 or even 2–5 in Korea's favour after 7 maps, and it's not hard to see where that idea comes from with the knife-edge so many picks were balanced on.
+There's a lot to be said about this match that the final score alone would never tell: although Japan won 7–0, many spectators remarked that it could very well have been 3–4 or even 2–5 in South Korea's favour after 7 maps, and it's not hard to see where that idea comes from with the knife-edge so many picks were balanced on.
 South Korea's performance this year was truly something special, and they should be commended as such, but at the end of it all, tournaments are won by the team with the higher scores, and even if the gaps were far smaller than usual, that team in 2025 was still Japan.

 ## Score highlights recap